 PSLE cut off points for top secondary schools

 So, why is PSLE such a big milestone and why are parents so hung up on it?
 That’s because whether your kids can make it to top secondary schools depends on the child’s PSLE T-score and the secondary school’s PSLE cut-off points.

 For the uninitiated, the PSLE cut-off point is the lowest you must score to get to the school of your choice.
 It changes yearly – the more in-demand the school is, the higher its cut-off point.
 Therefore, it’s often taken as a measure of how good the school is.
 (Note that some secondary schools have lower cut-off points for affiliated primary schools.)

-This is the secondary school ranking for 2017 and their PSLE cut-off points:
+This is the secondary school ranking for 2017 (for 2018 intake) and their PSLE cut-off points:

 |Secondary School Ranking 2017||PSLE cut-off point|

 |National Junior College||256|